-Kia is a dramatically different brand from the one it was only a few years ago.
+The Kia Stinger is proof positive that the brand is a dramatically different brand from the one Kia was only a few years ago.
 Gone are the days when producing cheap and not particularly cheerful hatchbacks and SUVs was the South Korean manufacturer’s raison d’être.

 And when you arrive at the subject of this week’s road test, a new, third element in this evolutionary process becomes evident.